JDLanctot/dotfiles/README.md

 - Install [Git for Windows}(https://gitforwindows.org/).

 - Nerd Fonts (I use JetBrainsMono Nerd Font) is installed on Windows.
 There are a few different options:
-    - You can install it by downloading it manually from the [Nerd Fonts Download Page](https://www.nerdfonts.com/font-downloads) and installing the fonts contained in the download.
+    - EASIEST -- You can install it by downloading it manually from the [Nerd Fonts Download Page](https://www.nerdfonts.com/font-downloads) and installing the fonts contained in the download.
     - Alternatively, you can setup your Git Account on the command line and running the following command in PowerShell to get all of the fonts (PowerShell needs to be opened as administrator by right clicking on it):
     ```
     git clone --filter=blob:none --sparse git@github.com:ryanoasis/nerd-fonts